 - 1. Baccalaureate transcript. - 2.
 Curriculum Vitae. - 3.
 At least one letter of recommendation that provides evidence of personal and/or professional qualifications for graduate study. - 4.
 A two-page written Personal Statement stating the reasons for applying to the program and how the applicant can benefit by its completion. - 5.
-Students must demonstrate foundational knowledge in computer programming, computer networking and database management by their transcripts and/or IT related working experiences and certificates like security+.
-Student without such background could be admitted to the college first and then to the program after complete pre-requisite successfully.
-Mercy College has relevant courses that students can take (CISC131 or CISC271 for computer programming language, CISC257 for Computer Networking and CISC337 for Database Management).
+Foundational knowledge in computer programming, computer networking and database management demonstrated by transcripts and/or IT related working experiences and certificates.
+Students are required to take IASP 505 (Foundations of Cybersecurity Science) to refresh their domain knowledge.